National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 What is a 3-2-1 buydown?

 A 3-2-1 buydown reduces your interest rate by 3% in the first year, 2% in the second year, and 1% in the third year, then returns to the note rate.
-This provides even more savings in the early years but costs more upfront.
+This provides more savings in the early years but requires a larger upfront subsidy.

 How much does a buydown cost?

-Buydown costs vary based on the loan amount, rate reduction, and lender policies.
-Typically, a 2-1 buydown costs 2-3% of the loan amount, while a 3-2-1 buydown costs 3-4% of the loan amount.
+Buydown costs vary based on loan amount, rate reduction, and lender policies.
+A 1-0 buydown typically costs about 1% of the loan amount, a 2-1 buydown costs 2–3%, and a 3-2-1 buydown costs 3–4%.
 The seller or builder may pay these costs as a concession.

 Who pays for a mortgage buydown?